 Homework is a child’s worst nightmare.
-After spending 6-7 hours at school, the last thing they want to do is sit down and do more work, so it can be a challenge to actually get them to complete their homework.
+After spending 6-7 hours at school or in at-home learning, the last thing they want to do is sit down and do more work, so it can be a challenge to actually get them to complete their homework.
 Don’t fret though because we’ve got a few tips and tricks to help your child get through their homework quickly and easily.

 Take Away All Distractions

 Eliminating anything that could distract them from doing homework, such as turning off the television or putting away their cell phone could help speed up the homework process.